 |Hi!
 I am a Senior Lecturer and Director of Undergraduate Computing Education in the Computing and Software Systems Division of the University of Washington Bothell (UWB) and an Affiliate Professor of Physics and Engineering at North Park University.
 I am the author of the textbook A Hands-On Introduction to Using Python in the Atmospheric and Oceanic Sciences, and I teach an online introductory course on Python for atmospheric and oceanic sciences clients.
 I'm married to the former Karen Tsang, and we have two sons, Timothy and James, and one daughter, Christianne.|

 Contact information: Here's how to get a hold of me in cyberspace or realspace:

-Collaborators: Besides teaching and research with colleagues at North Park, I have also recently collaborated with: Jianbo Gao (Guangxi University, China), David Neelin (Climate Systems Interactions group, UCLA), Ray Pierrehumbert (Climate Systems Center, University of Chicago), and Richard Rood (University of Michigan, Department of Atmospheric, Oceanic, and Space Sciences).
+Collaborators: Besides working with colleagues at UWB and North Park, I have also collaborated with: Jianbo Gao (Guangxi University, China), David Neelin (Climate Systems Interactions group, UCLA), Ray Pierrehumbert (Climate Systems Center, University of Chicago), Richard Rood (University of Michigan, Department of Atmospheric, Oceanic, and Space Sciences), and students who were part of the Climate Research Group at North Park.
 A more complete list of collaborators is here.